AdrienLebret/CustomVisionFormRecognizerProject/README.md

 ## Description of the project

-The main goal of this project on *Microsoft Azure* is to be able to **sort** PDF files using Custom Vision and then **extract** the desired informations using Form Recognizer.
+The main goal of this project on *Microsoft Azure* is to be able to **sort** PDF files using [Custom Vision](#custom-vision) and then **extract** the desired informations using [Form Recognizer](#form-recognizer).

 Example: You want information from an invoice such as the invoice number, invoice amount etc...
 However, since there are several **types of invoices**, you have to create several Form Recognizer templates.
 To automate this process, you want a preliminary step to **sort** these invoices using Custom Vision.

 > PDF file is not supported by Custom Vision, you must therefore modify them beforehand by converting them to JPEG or PNG format.
-I recommend to create your own conversion function with Azure Function.
+I recommend to create your own conversion function with [Azure Function](#azure-function).

+To link these 2 Cognitive Services, I used the **Logic Apps** tool that allows me to automate this process.
+It is this template that you will use in the chapter [Edit and deploy the template with template deployment](#edit-and-deploy-the-template-with-template-deployment).

 ## Presentation of the Azure Cognitives Services